City of Carbondale, Illinois

 Work Environment: Work is performed primarily outdoors and exposes the employee to fumes, odors, smoke, gases, excessive noise, snakes, ticks and various insects, extreme heat, cold weather and rain; working around moving vehicles and dangerous machinery is common.
 Protective equipment such as ear plugs, hard hats, safety glasses, gloves, steel toe shoes, and personal floatation devices are worn.

 Physical Demands: Work requires frequent physical effort such as walking, standing, bending, climbing, reaching, pushing, lifting and carrying objects of moderate weight 15-50 pounds for short durations.
 Work also requires the ability to perceive and/or discriminate colors, sounds, depth and texture.

 Minimum Acceptable Qualifications: Graduation from a standard high school or equivalent; Must be comfortable around water and have the ability to swim; Must be in good physical condition, able to perform heavy manual work and endurance in variable weather conditions; Must have and maintain a valid Illinois drivers license; Must pass background check and drug test; Steel toe boots are required footwear.

 Position to start March13, 2017 (for approximately 7 months)

 Residency Boundary Requirement

-Submit a completed City of Carbondale Application for Employment, responses to the supplemental questions, and a resume to the Human Resources Office, City of Carbondale, PO Box 2047, Carbondale, IL 62902-2047 or apply at City Hall, 200 S. Illinois Avenue, Carbondale, Illinois by 5:00 p.m., Tuesday, May 28, 2013.
-Applications may be obtained at City Hall or printed from the City=s website www.explorecarbondale.com.
+Submit completed City of Carbondale Application for Employment to the Human Resources Office, 200 South Illinois Avenue, Carbondale, Illinois by 5:00 p.m., Thursday, February 23, 2017.
+Applications may be obtained at City Hall or printed from the City’s website www.explorecarbondale.com

 The City of Carbondale is an Equal Opportunity Employer.